 Books have the power to equip you with more knowledge, more inspiration, more self-confidence, and better skills to take on the world.
 When you read motivational or knowledge-based books, such as self-help books or books about business skills, what happens?
 You start getting inspired and feeling motivated.

-There are many books that will help teach you how to motivate yourself, but there are also many books (and many online courses) that help you sharpen your existing skills and add onto your existing knowledge.
+There are many books that will help teach you how to motivate yourself, but there are also many books (and many online courses) that help you sharpen your existing skills and add to your existing knowledge.
 Let’s say you already have quite a bit of knowledge when it comes to digital marketing.
-Then, you read a book by a digital marketing expert, and you learn even more, thus sharpening your existing knowledge and leading to increased feelings of motivation to work on your digital marketing projects.
+Then, you read a book by a digital marketing expert, and you learn, even more, thus sharpening your existing knowledge and leading to increased feelings of motivation to work on your digital marketing projects.

 Similarly, many books and courses will help you further develop and sharpen your existing skills.
 Imagine that you’re already a pretty good copywriter, and then you read a book by a master copywriter who teaches you a bunch of copywriting secrets that help you upgrade your copywriting skills.
 This kind of self-improvement and self-education contributes greatly to self-motivation.